 This inflation takes place when the supply falls drastically and the demand remains at the same level.
-Such situations arise due to supply-side accidents, hazards or mismanagement which is also known as 'structural inflation'.
+Such situations arise due to supply-side hurdles, hazards or mismanagement which is also known as 'structural inflation'.
 This could be put in the 'demand-pull inflation' category.

 II.
-CORE INFLATION ---
+CORE INFLATION

 This nomenclature is based on the inclusion or exclusion of the goods and services while calculating inflation.
 Popular in western economies, core inflation shows price rise in all goods and services excluding energy and food articles.
-In India, it was first time used in the financial year 2000-01 when the government expressed that it was under control-it means the prices of manufactured goods were under control.
-This was criticised by experts on account of excluding food articles and energy out of the inflation and feeling satisfied on the inflation front.
-Basically, in the western economies, food and energy are not the problems for the masses, while in India these two segments play the most vital role for them.
+In India, it was first time used in the financial year 2000-01 when the government expressed that it was under control-it means the prices of manufactured goods were under control.22 This was criticised by experts on account of excluding food articles and energy out of the inflation and feeling satisfied on the inflation front.
+Basically, in the western economies, food and energy are not the problems for the masses, while in India these two segments are of most vital importance for the common people.